ShubhangPK/LNKDIN-LRNING/README.txt

 	Excercise file - Chapter 2 - [Refer http://xmlsoft.org/ for further exploration]

 b.
 Using C library JSON
 	JSON abbreviated as - JavaScript Object Notation - is a Data Interchange Format Usage of JSON lib in C - https://github.com/json-c/json-c

+c.
+Using Curl
+	Command line utility to fetch and put information to the internet - https://curl.se/